Quick facts

 – Deaths by road user type: 40.1% car, 37.0% light trucks, 2.8% large trucks, 14.9% motorcycles, 5.1% other or unknown

-Iowa is considering expanding its ban on texting while driving to make it illegal to use a phone except hands-free, though you would be allowed to accept or disconnect a call.
-Twenty-two states prohibit the use of handheld phones while driving, covering all drivers.
+Iowa has considered expanding its ban on texting while driving to make it illegal to use a phone except hands-free, though you would be allowed to accept or disconnect a call.
+Many states now prohibit the use of handheld phones while driving, covering all drivers.

 Mattsociety // Shutterstock